teracyhq-incubator/teracy-dev-k8s/docs/sso.md

 ```
-$ kubectl create namespace dex # if dex namespace not created yet
+$ kubectl create namespace dex # if the dex namespace is not created yet
 $ helm upgrade --install --namespace dex dex stable/dex -f dex.yaml
 ```

-After that, `https://auth.k8s.local/.well-known/openid-configuration` should display info like the following content:
+After that, `https://auth.k8s.local/.well-known/openid-configuration` should display information like the following content:

 ```
 {